rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 ### The modules

-The list of modules classified by category can be found at https://docs.ansible.com/ansible/latest/collections/index_module.html.
+The list of modules classified by category can be [found here](https://docs.ansible.com/ansible/latest/collections/index_module.html).
 Ansible offers more than 750!

-The modules are now grouped into module collections, a list of which can be found here: https://docs.ansible.com/ansible/latest/collections/index.html.
+The modules are now grouped into module collections, a list of which can be [found here](https://docs.ansible.com/ansible/latest/collections/index.html).

-> Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
+Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.

-A module is invoked with the `-m` option of the ansible command:
+A module is invoked with the `-m` option of the `ansible` command:

 ```
 ansible <host-pattern> [-m module_name] [-a args] [options]